open-estuary/estuary/doc/Deploy_Manual.4D03.md

 2. Reboot and press anykey except "enter" to enter UEFI Boot Menu

-3. Select boot option "Boot Manager"->"EFI Network <No>" boot option and press "Enter".
+3. Select boot option "Boot Manager"->"EFI Network `<No>`" boot option and press "Enter".

    Note:

-    The No is depended by which D03 GE be connected.
-D03 board largest support 4 onboard network ports.
+    The value of `<No>` is depended on which D03 GE port is connected.
+D03 board support 4 on-board network ports at maximun.

     To enable any one of them by connecting to network cable or optical fiber.
 From left to right, followed by two GE